Indigenous peoples' rights | NZ's performance on racial discrimination

 3) a summary of information submitted by other relevant stakeholders - including NGOs, human rights defenders, National Human Rights Institutions, academic institutions and so on - which is put together by the OHCHR.

-A troika, consisting of three Rapporteurs, is selected by drawing lots and its role is to assist the Working Group on the UPR (composed of the 47 member states of the Human Rights Council) - each state under review has a different troika.
+In advance of the review, a troika, consisting of three states, is selected by drawing lots among the Human Rights Council member states.
+The role of the troika is to assist the Working Group on the UPR (the Working Group) that comprises the 47 member states of the Human Rights Council - each state under review has a different troika.

-Following the adoption of the report by the Human Rights Council, the state is required to implement the recommendations contained in it.
+Following the adoption of the Outcome Report, the state is required to implement the recommendations contained in it; and at its next review, to report on what progress has been made towards this goal.
 More information on the UPR process is available here.

 Back to top of page